vpereira/ansible-takserver/README.md

 # Ansible Role for TAK Server Installation on Ubuntu 22.04

-This repository provides an automated way to install the official TAK Server + MediaMTX on a fresh Ubuntu 22.04 virtual machine using Ansible and Multipass.
+This repository provides an automated way to install the official TAK Server + MediaMTX on a fresh Ubuntu 22.04 virtual machine using Ansible.
+Tested on AWS, Raspberry pi and locally with Multipass.

 ---

 ## Requirements

-- Multipass (dev)
+- Multipass (local dev)
-- Ansible
+- Ansible installed on your local computer
-- ssh key pair (`~/.ssh/id_ed25519.pub` must exist)
+- ssh key pair (`~/.ssh/id_ed25519.pub` must exist on your local computer)
+- You should be able to ssh into your future tak server via ssh, with ubuntu/pi user.
+Modify the `ansible_user` on `inventory.ini` if necessary

 ---

-## Bootstrap a Virtual Machine with Multipass (dev)
+## Bootstrap a Virtual Machine with Multipass (local dev)

 ### 1. Launch the VM with a random name and inject your SSH public key